wrongisthenewright/ebusd-configuration-ariston-bridgenet/README.md

 Some boiler codes came from https://github.com/komw/ariston-bus-bridgenet-ebusd.

-The writing rules are inspired by ysard repo https://github.com/ysard/ebusd_configuration_chaffoteaux_bridgenet
+The writing rules are inspired by ysard repo https://github.com/ysard/ebusd_configuration_chaffoteaux_bridgenet , from the same repo I've used the error messages brute force discovery script to find the meaning of the codes sent on the bus.